Ibrahim Ben Ali: Early life

-Ibrahim ben Ali was born in Istanbul, Ottoman Turkey, in 1756, the son of Ali ben Mustapha, a Muslim with an estate 6 miles from the city, and Halima, a Greek Christian slave from Zante who was captured by Venetians and bought by Mustapha in Aleppo.
+Ibrahim ben Ali was born in Istanbul, Ottoman Turkey, in 1756, the son of Ali ben Mustapha, a Muslim with an estate 6 miles from the city, and Halima, a Christian slave from Zante who was captured by Venetians and bought by Mustapha, a Turkish Muslim in Aleppo.
 Ben Ali was raised a Muslim but also received an introduction to Christianity from his mother, and from several Spanish slaves owned by the family.
 When Ibrahim ben Ali was thirteen, he married his wife Halima, who was twelve at the time.
 In that same year he made the Hajj to Mecca, subsequently taking two additional wives named Fatima and Ayesha, and eventually fathering 6 children by the three.

 With this expanding family, a commission as captain in the Janissaries was obtained for Ibrahim by his father.
 About five years into this service he was wrongfully arrested and condemned to death for the murder of two officers with whom he was acquainted.
 On the eve of his execution, an old Spanish slave encouraged him to convert to Christianity before his death, thereby reinforcing the teachings Ibrahim had from his mother.
 His exoneration the next morning convinced him to pursue Christianity, and he purchased and freed the slave, keeping him in his household to provide religious instruction.
 He also served in the army as a doctor.
 In the fourth battle he fought against the Russians during the Russo-Turkish war he was captured in Wallachia and made prisoner at Arzenicour, in Russia.
 While in captivity, fellow prisoners wrote to Constantinople accusing him of apostasy and treason, causing his parents, wives and children to leave the city for Izmail, where they were all killed when the Russians sacked the outpost.
 Ibrahim was eventually freed after two years, following the intervention of either a local woman or Russian princess whose vision he had helped to recover, or of a British general, but having been warned of the danger of returning home by his brother, he instead took ship for Copenhagen and Liverpool, and thence to Dublin.